 Amongst the generic urinary function scales the ICIQ-MLUTS, DAN-PSS and OAB-q, OAB-q SF and OABSS scales were “Recommended with Caveats”.
 The ICIQ-MLUTS (formerly the ICS male SF) is considered a comprehensive tool to evaluate LUTS in research and clinical practice, and has also been used in male and female PD patients.
 The ICIQ-FLUTS (female counterpart for the ICIQ-MLUTS) may be the most pertinent tool for use among females with PD.
 However a lot of the same items are included in both the male and female versions.
 The DAN-PSS initially designed for BPH also provides a comprehensive assessment of LUTS.
 The ICIQ-MLUTS and DAN-PSS both assess a large spectrum of LUTS and bother scores for individual symptoms.
 The ICIQ has a track record for developing high quality, psychometrically robust questionnaires in this field and considers patients’ and healthcare practitioners’ perspectives intrinsic to their development.

 The well validated OAB-q, OAB-q SF and OABSS have been used in PD populations since OAB symptoms are common in these patients; these questionnaires also assess the related QoL; they have been used in clinical trials.
 However the OAB questionnaires don’t assess all LUTS; some studies showed that their use combined with another questionnaire such as IPSS or DAN-PSS allowed a more comprehensive evaluation of bladder dysfunction.
 Indeed the selection of the scale/questionnaire must take into account both the goal of its use (clinical practice vs clinical trial/ screening vs severity assessment/ kind of symptoms) and its characteristics.

+Amongst Suggested and Recommended scales, LUTS-related quality of life which is of great importance to patients is considered only in generic urinary function scales.

+In addition the different questionnaires do not analyse specifically nocturnal polyuria which can be a cause for nocturia in PD which is a limitation.
+Micturition flow chart (bladder diary) including measurement of voiding volumes, even it is not strictly a questionnaire, can be used in PD to better evaluate nocturnal polyuria.

 All described scales/questionnaires however need to be used further in both longitudinal and cross-sectional studies in PD patients, even the ones recommended for use.

 Conclusion